Harriet Beecher Stowe House: Where Uncle Tom’s Cabin was written

 Jackson’s stories inspired parts of her famed anti-slavery novel Uncle Tom’s Cabin, which she wrote during her time in the Brunswick home.
 Uncle Tom’s Cabin would become one of the best-selling novels of the 19th century and a must-read for generations.
 Many historians have argued its words helped lead the nation toward the Civil War.

-Some evenings, she would invite family people from the community to listen to readings from the book.
-One who attended was Joshua Lawrence Chamberlain, a Bowdoin student, in 1852.
+Some evenings, she would invite family and people from the community to listen to readings from the book.
+One person who attended was Joshua Lawrence Chamberlain, a Bowdoin student, in 1852.
 Chamberlain would become a famed general in the Union Army during the Civil War, the Governor of Maine, and President of Bowdoin College.
 Later, he would recollect his time listening to chapters from Uncle Tom’s Cabin.

 Harriet Beecher Stowe and her husband moved to Andover, Massachusetts, in 1852.
 The home changed hands many times until Bowdoin College purchased the property in 2001.
 In 2015, the College completely renovated the home, returning it to its 1855 appearance.
 Today, the home celebrates Harriet Beecher Stowe’s legacy and is a National Historic Landmark and a National Underground Railroad Network to Freedom site.